More about This Topic

 Is It Worth Fighting Over Airline Miles In An Illinois Divorce?

-That, in itself, is going to cost several hundred dollars.
+A few hours of a lawyer’s time is going to cost several hundred dollars.

 Furthermore, an Illinois divorce judge is not going to be happy that you are using the court’s time to essentially divide your next free vacation.
 Most Illinois divorce judges refuse to hear anything about the division of furniture and household knick-knacks, let alone airline miles.